shawnzxx/go-service/README.md

 1. don't make things easier to do, make thing easier to understand (write code in mentality for next person will maintian it)
 1. Don't add complexity until we need it (you start with mono, then envolve to microservice)
 1. everything we do must be precise
+1. write code always start from readability then refactor to find a simplicity

 ## Deploy first and then development
 start from day 1, for local development you shall try to setup and test your work on local with similar enviroment setup like in staging and production, things like we want to run our applications on k8s for local deployment